 Together with Screen Novelties Studios we created The Lytro-izer.
 This three day campaign encouraged users to submit photos via Twitter for the chance to be recreated in clay and have their photo transformed into a living picture, delivering a one-of-a-kind, share-worthy holiday card.

-In November 2012, Manifold produced GE’s Minds + Machines, a conference convening on the “Industrial Internet” – a global network that connects machines, people, and data to transform how the world builds, powers, moves and cures.
+For 2 years Manifold has produced GE’s Minds + Machines, a conference convening on the “Industrial Internet” – a global network that connects machines, people, and data to transform how the world builds, powers, moves and cures.

 We operated an open retail space, 14 hours per day for 3 days, resulting in thousands of high touch hands on trails and hundreds of millions of brand impressions, clearing the way for thousands of new customers.